mjbuckley/risk-dice-roller/notes.md

 - At one point I was having a problem where there would be errors showing up for stopNum and stopDifferential (possibly not stopNum, but definitely stopDifferential) even though nothing was entered there.
 It didn't happen all of the time.
 I feel like clicking in the field would make it more likely (although tabbing seemed ok), but not certain.
 I realized one problem was that my validation wasn't checking for the existence of a stopDifferential when doing the comparisons to the current differential.
 I fixed this, and it seemed to stop the problem, but I can't figure out why the error wasn't happening all the time.
 I think I'm ok now, but that was weird and uncertain enough that I'm keeping the note around.
 - I removed the max option from the attackArmies and defendArmies inputs because it sort of overrode my own error checking.
 On submit it would scroll to the top, but it would use the browser based notification that the number was too high but not show my error notices.
 There might be a way around this, but I prefer my error notices.
 Additionally, if there were previous results, it kept those around, which is confusing.
 - I have 750px as a max width for everything except for the home page intro, which is a bit narrower.
 I think it looks better this way on large screens, but noting here because it might be easy to forget about or later seem to be an error.
+- I don't have a sitemap because the site is so small, otherwise I probably would.
+- I don't have a robots.txt file because the only thing I need to specify not to index is the 404 page, which I do with a meta robots tag.
+I think this is probably the right approach.
 - Although I never explicitly use it, I apparently need to have @fortawesome/fontawesome-svg-core in the package.json or else the other fontawesome packages that I do use won't work.
 - NPM ERROR NOTE: I get the following error from npm: "npm WARN ajv-keywords@3.1.0 requires a peer of ajv@^6.0.0 but none is installed.
 You must install peer dependencies yourself."
-Digging in to this a bit guggests it's not an issue for me unless I'm every trying to use ajv directly, but keeping note around.
+Digging in to this a bit suggests it's not an issue for me unless I'm every trying to use ajv directly, but keeping note around.